 Determination of flavonoid content (FLC)

 Flavonoid content was determined by spectrophotometry according to the method of Dewantoet al.28.
-Practically, to 0.1 mL of extract, 2.4 mL of distilled water followed by 0.15 mL of 5% (w/v) sodium nitrite (Na2NO2) were added.
+Practically, to a 0.1 mL of extract, 2.4 mL of distilled water followed by 0.15 mL of 5% (w/v) sodium nitrite (Na2NO2) were added.
 After 6 min, 0.3 mL of 10% aluminium chloride (AlCl3·6H2O) (w/v) was added.
 The mixture was kept at room temperature for 5 min, and 1 mL 4% (w/v) sodium hydroxide (NaOH, 1 M) was added.
 The absorbance of the solution was measured at 510 nm using UV/visible spectrophotometry against the extraction solvent as blank.
 The results were expressed in milligrams of rutin equivalents per gram of dry weight (mg RE/g DW), based on a calibration curve derived by linear regression, established from different concentrations (20 to 140 g/L; R2 = 0.99) of rutin as standards.

 Determination of in vitro antioxidant activities